ellisztamas/evolvienna/index.md

 ## Poster session

 The two posters below are just __examples__ from [figshare](https://figshare.com) to show how actual poster will be presented once submitted to us.
-Those presentations will __not__ take place.
+Those example poster presentations currently shown below will of course __not__ take place.

-The Zoom rooms shown below will only be active on October 27<sup>th</sup> between __14:45 and 15:25__ (CEST).
+The Zoom rooms indicated by the Zoom _Meeting IDs_ below will only be active on October 27<sup>th</sup> between __14:45 and 15:25__ (CEST).

-> The required password for all rooms will be sent out via email to all registrants.
+> The required password for all rooms is the same and will be sent out via email to all attendees.

 ---

 #### Poster 01 (example): _Kamera lens_ thrives in metallic enclosing

 Authors: __Jane Smith__<sup>1</sup>, Max Mustermann<sup>2</sup>

-Affiliations: <sup>1</sup> Imaginary Institute, <sup>2</sup> Imaginary University Zoom _Meeting ID_: TBA
+Affiliations: <sup>1</sup> Imaginary Institute, <sup>2</sup> Imaginary University

+Zoom _Meeting ID_: TBA

 We studied the lifecycle of _Kamera lens_ and found out that its components derive from recycled conspecifics.
 We show that the organism's metabolic rate increases 10-fold when being incased in a metallic superstructure.
 Our insights hint towards a life cycle change from inhabiting plastic towards metallic superstructures during recent evolution.
 Ultimately, we show this based on recent genetic changes.

-> This author decided not to share her poster.
+> This presenter decided not to share her poster.

 #### Poster 02 (example): On the recent evolution of _Spongiforma squarepantsi_

 Authors: __Joe Smith__<sup>1</sup>

 Affiliations: <sup>1</sup> Imaginary Institute

 Zoom _Meeting ID_: TBA

 We studied _Spongiforma squarepantsii_ in its natural habitat _Ananas comosus_.
 Our findings show that a specific plankton species is in a parasitic relationship with _S. squarepantsii_ which is supressed upon symbiosis with _Fromia monilis_.
 Our findings are supported by genetic evidence.